sferes2/sferes2/_sources/quality_diversity.rst

 -  **File:** `sferes/qd/selector/noselection.hpp <https://github.com/sferes2/sferes2/blob/qd/sferes/qd/selector/noselection.hpp>`__

 -  **Description:** This selector returns a population of random individuals.
-In other words, it is not performing any selection from the existing algorithm population.
+In other words, it is not performing any selection from the existing algorithm population, but returns new individuals.

 -  **Example:** None